 Extensions are web applications built with Looker components that are developed through the Looker extension framework.
 These extensions will inherit the permissions structure of your Looker instance, handling permissions at the model set level.
-If a user does not have permissions to see certain models in the standard Looker application, they will not be able to see those models in Looker extensions.
+If a user does not have permissions to access certain models in the standard Looker application, they will not be able to access those models in Looker extensions.
 This page explains how Looker admins can grant users the appropriate permissions to access Looker extensions.

 The Looker Marketplace deploys an extension by importing a new project into your Looker application.
 This project contains everything required to run the extension and has at least one model file.
 Looker admins can control how a user views or interacts with content based on that model by assigning them a role that has permissions to access the extension's model.

 For example, if your Looker instance has data based on models called